 The following image shows how we can set up a Task with Variables and Logic to only Log when the temperature changes.
 The global variables make sure the current temperature values that are used in the logic are used when making the log entry.

 This screenshot shows how to configure the Logger to use the global variables.

 This screenshot shows configuring the schedule to call the Task with a short interval.
 The logic within the Task is responsible for making sure the log entries only occur when there is a valid temperature change.

 Here is the result of a the functioning configuration over the past 15 minutes.
 You’ll notice that the temperature changes, but it tends to bounce back and forth between two or three values.
 We can handle that in another article!

 To update your JNIOR with an update project, here is a link to a post on our site that shows how to install Cinema.
-NOTE: Though the post shows how to install Cinema, its recommended you install the Series 4 All-In-One first, using the steps in that post.

-Once the update projects have been published to your JNIOR, we’ll now need to create a device in the support tool to send to.
+Once the Cinema update project has been published to your JNIOR, we’ll now need to create a device in the support tool to send to.
 In the support tool, you’ll go to the device tab and select add.
 You can select the device and rename it.
 After that you’ll now configure the settings of the device so we can send macros to it.
 To start you’ll select your device type, and if you see the device you want to send to there you’ll select it.
 If not you’ll select Raw Ethernet for a TCP connection or Raw Serial for a serial connection.
 You’ll then set the rest of the device configuration according to the device’s TCP or serial settings.